Practice Area: Criminal

 Of note: Retail theft using an access device makes it a Second Degree Theft (“Theft 2”) charge, despite the dollar amount.
 An access device (RCW 9A.56.010) refers to any card, code, or other means of account access, and Theft 2 is a class C felony.
 It is important to clearly understand that shoplifting, even with a low property value, can in these circumstances become a felony and elicit very serious consequences.

 If you or someone you care about has been charged with a criminal offense involving theft or shoplifting, contact a skilled criminal defense attorney as soon as possible.
 The earlier you act the more options you may have.
-Our criminal defense attorneys are skilled and available to help protect your criminal record and to reach the best possible outcome.
-Before you pay any penalties or admit to any fault, it is essential that you consult a knowledgeable attorney.
-Please contact us today for a Free Consultation.
+These are significant charges and you should not try to tackle them without experienced counsel to advise you appropriately and advocate on your behalf.